 What should we read?
-Well before a pandemic threw us in full post-apocalypse mode and locked us in with our phones and computers, we already lived in an age of information overload.
-An now, on top of it all, add the disproportionate time that we spend connected, the obvious fact that we need to know what is going on in our immediate future to act upon it as members of humanity and the uncertainty that makes us think and feel like we need to know a lot more than we actually do… plus the unreliability of the sources.
+Well before a pandemic threw us into full post-apocalypse mode and locked us in with our phones and computers, we already lived in an age of information overload.
+And now, on top of it all, add the disproportionate time that we spend connected, the obvious fact that we need to know what is going on in our immediate future to act upon it as members of humanity, and the uncertainty that makes us think and feel like we need to know a lot more than we actually do… plus the unreliability of the sources.
 We skip from bit to bit of data and opinions and that has a toll on our mind, our energy, and our ability to process further information.
 Instant gratification is like a drug, and it is one that leaves us drained after abusing it.

 There are many answers and you know most of them.
-Turn down you devices, go for a walk (if you can) or for a glass of water (alternatively), or have a long chat with a loved one.
+Turn down your devices, go for a walk (if you can) or for a glass of water (alternatively), or have a long chat with a loved one.
 One quote by T. S. Eliot, however, comes to my mind.
 “Where is the wisdom we have lost in knowledge?
 Where is the knowledge we have lost in information?”
-One of the things that we really need is to be able to focus our attention on something that we know is worth our time and actually immerse ourselves into it.
+One of the things that we really need is to be able to focus our attention on something that we know is worth our time and actually immerse ourselves in it.

 Where is the wisdom we have lost in knowledge?T. S. Eliot